MPs back carbon tax hike to fight climate change

-SINGAPORE - The carbon tax is one of the most important policy tools Singapore has to combat climate change, and raising it is the right approach, MPs said in Parliament on Monday (Feb 1).
+The carbon tax is one of the most important policy tools Singapore has to combat climate change, and raising it is the right approach, MPs said in Parliament yesterday.

-There was broad agreement on this among the 18 MPs who spoke during the debate on a motion calling for bolder climate action in Singapore, with many calling for its scheduled 2023 review to be brought forward.
+There was broad agreement on this among the 18 MPs who spoke during the debate on a motion urging bolder climate action in Singapore, with many calling for its scheduled 2023 review to be brought forward.

-In his opening speech on the motion, Mr Louis Ng (Nee Soon GRC) also said the Republic's current target of setting the tax at $10 to $15 per tonne by 2030, up from $5 today, is far too low.

 Ms Poh Li San (Sembawang GRC) said the Government will have to take the lead in green efforts, such as by reviewing incentives and tax systems to encourage the private sector to play its part.